-Property and equipment are stated at cost, net of accumulated depreciation, and insignificant for all periods presented.
+Property and equipment are stated at cost, net of accumulated depreciation.
 Depreciation is computed using the straight-line method over the estimated useful lives.
 The useful lives of equipment are as follows:

 Estimated Useful Lives

 Lab equipment 5 - 7 years

 Computer equipment 5 years